 - New well pump pressure gauge (if needed)

 - Fine-grit sandpaper

-Remove the Pressure Switch Housing
+Turn off the Power and Remove the Pressure Switch Housing

 Document the Wiring Configuration

 If you are accustomed to wiring household outlets and ceiling lights, you have the basic know-how to disconnect and reconnect wires on a well pump pressure switch.
 However, this configuration can be confusing.
-Assuming that the existing wiring is correct, document its configuration by taking a picture or by labeling the wires with masking tape.
+Assuming that the existing wiring is correct, document its configuration by taking a picture of it or by labeling the wires with masking tape.
 It is easy to confuse the power supply wires with the pump motor wires since they look similar.

 Release the Pressure From the System

 Release the pressure by draining water from the tank.
 Confirm that the pressure has been released with the system's pressure gauge: It should read 0 PSI.